srebalaji/100DaysOfAlgorithm/README.md

 Practicing Algorithms and data structures for the next 100 days.

+## Day 47: August 3, 2018
+1. Implemented an algorithm to find the contiguous sub-sequence with max sum.

 ## Day 46: August 2, 2018
 1. Implemented an algorithm to make the sum of elements of two given arrays equal by swaping two numbers.